IRTF-HRPC/drafts/draft-association.md

-Given that our current research proposition is that "the Internet infrastructure significantly impacts the ability of people to exercise the human rights to freedom of association and assembly', we therefore aim to test the causal relationship through a case-selection method, where we have adopted a purposive sampling approach, aimed at the typicality and paradigmatic nature of the cases {{SeawrightGerring}}
+Given that our current research proposition is that "the Internet infrastructure significantly impacts the ability of people to exercise the human rights to freedom of association and assembly', we therefore aim to test the relationship between protocols and association through a case-selection method, where we have adopted a purposive sampling approach, aimed at the typicality and paradigmatic nature of the cases {{SeawrightGerring}}
 to help us achieve an attempt at an an ethnography of infrastructure